tomasmaiorino/selenium-test/README.md

 It's a RESTful service responsible for run a test using selenium webdriver.

-For now this application can be executed using a docker container which is used for headless browser tests, or for no headless browser testes you can use your preferred OS with the browsers supported for this service.
+For now this application can be executed in two ways:
+1 - Using a docker container which is used for headless browser tests.
+2 - Using a no headless browser which will required you to both install and download the browser's driver.

 This application is running under Spring Boot.